nparsley/repository-2/README.md

 <img src='userprofile.PNG'>

-* Users can view their entire history of comments and places created by clicking on the My Profile link
+* Users can view their entire history of comments and places created by clicking on the My Profile link.